Our Review of LingoDeer

 We would have to pass three Tests then complete four Lessons before being able to view the content in “Perfective Verbs” Lesson!

-We believe that as paying subscribers, users should have the flexibility to decide what they want to study and when.
+We believe that paying subscribers should have the flexibility to decide what they want to study and when.
 If you’re trying out an app for the first time, the last thing you want to do is spend an hour taking tests before being allowed to start learning.
 In the end, we decided it wasn’t worth our time to try and unlock the intermediate-level content for Russian, so we just continued studying Korean at the beginner level.

 LingoDeer is an excellent product if you’re just starting out with your target language.
 However, if you already have some experience or prefer an app that helps you quickly find an appropriate place to pick up your learning, we recommend using something else.
+If you’re looking to get back into a language at intermediate or advanced level, check out our guide here.

 The bottom line – can you really learn a language with LingoDeer?